 Superior Water, Light & Power is a privately owned company.
 Public meetings to voice concerns regarding water quality and/or usage are not offered.
-However, should you have a question or concern regarding water quality and/or water usage, please feel free to contact Matt Tonn, SWL&P Water Plant Operator in Charge.
+However, should you have a question or concern regarding water quality please contact Matt Tonn, SWL&P Water Plant Operator in Charge.